terminological/dtrackr/vignettes/joss/paper.md

 # Summary

-An accurate statement of the provenance of data is essential in bio-medical research.
+An accurate statement of the provenance of data is essential in biomedical research.
 Powerful data manipulation tools available in the `tidyverse` R package ecosystem [@wickhamWelcomeTidyverse2019a] provide the infrastructure to assemble, clean and filter data prior to statistical analysis.
 Manual